-Any weapon, alcohol or illegal substance found shall be confiscated immediately, if possible, followed by notification to the parent of the student involved and the appropriate disciplinary consequences, which may include permanent suspension and referral for prosecution.
+Any weapon, alcohol, or illegal substance found on school property or at school events will be confiscated immediately, if safe to do so.
+Parents or guardians of the involved student(s) will be notified promptly.
+Disciplinary consequences may include permanent suspension and referral to law enforcement or prosecution.